mffiedler/svt-case-doc/learn/tools/packer.md

 * An ec2 instance named `Packer Builder` will be created/terminated during the process.
 * keyword `rhel` in the AMI name indicates the platform `Red Hat`.

+Clean up
+ * delete the created AMI
+ * delete the snapshot for the AMI